Deep Learning for Micro-expression Recognition: A Survey: Inputs

 \subsubsection{Data augmentation}

 The main challenge for MER with DL is the small-scale ME datasets.
-Owing to the subtle, fast and involuntary characteristics of MEs, it is difficult to collect MEs.
-The current ME datasets are far from enough to training a robust deep model, therefore the data augmentation is necessary.
-The common data augmentation way is random crop and rotation in terms of the spatial domain.
-For ME clips, sub-sampling micro-expressions from extended ME sequences through TIM can augment data.
-Furthermore, Xia et. al augmented micro-expressions through magnifying micro-expressions with multiple ratios \cite{xia2019spatiotemporal}.
-Additionally, Generative Adversarial Network (GAN) can augment data through producing synthetic images.
-Zhang et al. \cite{zhang2018joint} exploited different poses and expressions jointly through GAN for simultaneous facial image synthesis and pose-invariant facial expression recognition.
-Furthermore, Pumarola et al. \cite{pumarola2018ganimation} proposed a novel GAN conditioning scheme based on Action Unit annotations which allows controlling the AU intensity and constructing expressions with various intensities.
-Later, Xie et al. \cite{xie2020assisted} introduced the AU Intensity Controllable GAN Network to synthesize subtle expressions for simulating real-world MEs.
-Yu et al. \cite{yu2020ice} proposed a Identity-aware and Capsule-Enhanced Generative Adversarial Network (ICE-GAN) for robust micro-expression recognition.
-ICE-GAN adversarially complete the ME synthesis and recognition tasks with capsule net.
-ICE-GAN outperformed the winner of MEGC2019 the by 7$\%$, demonstrating the effectiveness of GAN for micro-expression augmentation and recognition.
-The synthesized images are shown in Figure.~\ref{fig:Data_augmentation}.
-In addition, Liong \cite{liong2020evaluation} utilized conditional GAN to generate optical-flow images to improve the MER accuracy based on computed optical flow.
+The current ME datasets are too limited to train a robust DL model from scratch, therefore data augmentation is necessary.
+The common way for data augmentation is random crop and rotation in terms of the spatial domain.
+Xia~\etal~augmented MEs through magnifying MEs with multiple ratios \cite{xia2019spatiotemporal}.
+Fig.~\ref{fig:Data_augmentation} (a) and (b) show the examples of magnified ME apex frames with different ratios on the basis of EVM \cite{wu2012eulerian} and learning-based magnification \cite{oh2018learning}, respectively.
+Additionally, Generative Adversarial Network (GAN) \cite{zhang2018joint} can augment data by producing synthetic images.
+Xie~\etal~\cite{xie2020assisted} introduced the AU Intensity Controllable GAN (AU-ICGAN) to synthesize subtle MEs.
+As Fig.~\ref{fig:Data_augmentation} (d) shows, the ME sequences with continuous AU intensity can be synthesized through~\cite{xie2020assisted}.
+Yu~\etal~\cite{yu2020ice} proposed a Identity-aware and Capsule-Enhanced Generative Adversarial Network (ICE-GAN) to complete the ME synthesis and recognition tasks.
+ICE-GAN outperformed the winner of MEGC2019 by 7$\%$, demonstrating the effectiveness of GAN for ME augmentation and recognition.
+The synthesized images corresponding to different emotions are shown in Fig.~\ref{fig:Data_augmentation} (c).
+Besides, Liong~\etal~\cite{liong2020evaluation} utilized conditional GAN to generate optical-flow images to improve the MER accuracy based on computed optical flow.
+For ME clips, sub-sampling MEs from extended ME sequences through TIM can augment ME sequences~\cite{li2021micro}.